 How much to save in your emergency fund

-We can almost hear you thinking it: Three to six months is kind of a range.
-How much do I really need?
-There are two things that come into play during that decision: how much uncertainty you might have to face and your personal comfort level.
+Three to six months is kind of a range, though, which is why deciding how much is right for you depends on two things: how much uncertainty you might have to face and your personal comfort level.

 Where to keep your emergency fund

 This one’s a biggie: Keep your emergency fund in cash — not literally cash under the mattress, but in a bank account that you can access quickly and easily.
 One that’s insured by the FDIC (or the NCUA, if the bank is a credit union), meaning that your money’s protected by the government up to $250,000 if something were to happen to that bank.
 If you’re considering a money market account, note that those are different from money market funds, which are actually investments and not FDIC-insured.
 We also don’t recommend putting your emergency fund in a certificate of deposit (CD) or any other type of account that doesn’t let you make withdrawals whenever you want.

 We also recommend choosing something separate from your everyday bank account.
 That can help you resist the urge to tap into your savings for non-emergencies.

 How to decide whether to use your emergency fund

 Definitely an emergency: Anything unexpected that you absolutely must pay for.
 You lose your job.
 You have unexpected medical bills.
 Your water heater breaks.
 You have to travel to see a sick loved one.

 Definitely not an emergency: Things you want but don’t really need, or things that you could save up for.
 Think last-minute vacation plans or your annual insurance premiums.